syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 ![WPF scheduler Resource Grouping](Resource_Images/Resource_DayView.png)

 ### Date

-`ResourceGroupType` as `Date` used to groups the number of resources under each date.
+The `ResourceGroupType` is set to `Date` to group the number of resources under each date.

 {% tabs %}
 {% highlight xaml %}